PROFILE

 Principal Government Officials

-National Assembly Chairman-Nguyen Phu Trong
+National Assembly Chairman--Nguyen Phu Trong

-Ambassador to the United States-Nguyen Tam Chien
+Ambassador to the United States--Le Cong Phung

 Ambassador to the United Nations--Le Luong Minh